When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Error Code 16

-• Maintenance: The outlet water temperature is above the preset thermostat setting.
+• Outlet temperature too high: The water leaving the unit is hotter than the thermostat setting.

 The Solution